5hirish/tweet_scrapper/README.md

 * Scraps tweets in a recursive and greedy approach
 * Supports Proxy requests, request delays

-### Cool stuff using Tweetscrape
-I have added a few examples (Jupyter Notebooks) using this library to do some [cool stuff](tweetscrape/coolstuff).
-- Tweet generator using Markov Chain
-- Gensim Topic Modeling using Latent Dirichlet Allocation model

 ### TODO

 - [x] Extract tweets from a twitter user's profile